GeoffreyHecht/paprika/README.md

 ### <a name="hoz_to_use_it"></a>How to use it ?

 Paprika needs an Android plaftorm to works.
+It also requires a 64 bits version of Java.
 You can find many Android platforms in [this Github repository](https://github.com/Sable/android-platforms).
-You can find the java application in ```paprika/out/artifacts/Paprika_jar```.
+You can find the java application in ```build/libs/Paprika.jar```.

 You can choose between two modes: **analyse** and **query**.
 The **analyse** mode will allows you to scan with [Soot](https://sable.github.io/soot/) your Application application, to detect contained code smells.